WHY MANAGING IT MATTERS

 With an ever-changing socioeconomic demographic, Southwire made inclusive recruiting initiatives a priority.
 Training opportunities for our recruiters focused on bias screening and prevention, manager relationship building tools, negotiation techniques and other useful interviewing techniques.
 Through strategic partnerships, we extended our talent reach and recruitment marketing efforts to capture more applicants who are non-traditional students, women, minorities, military veterans and those who have alternate abilities.

 Southwire continued to grow our college recruiting and college relations programs, extending our partnerships with historically black colleges and universities, women’s colleges and technical colleges.
-We hosted our inaugural one-day Southwire University Experience in which 80 STEM and business students participated.
+We hosted our second Southwire University Experience in which 150 STEM and business students participated.
 Our Talent Acquisition team continued its participation in the Georgia Association of College and Employers (GACE).
-Additionally, college-recruiting activities continued at Georgia Tech, Kennesaw State University, North Carolina A&T State University, Auburn University, Purdue University, the University of West Georgia, Mercer University, Mississippi State University, the University of Georgia, Indiana University of Pennsylvania, Clemson University, Georgia State University, the University of Alabama and the University of Mississippi.
+Additionally, college-recruiting activities continued at Georgia Tech, Kennesaw State University, North Carolina A&T State University, Auburn University, Purdue University, the University of West Georgia, Spelman College, Mercer University, Morehouse College, Mississippi State University, Clark Atlanta University, the University of Georgia, Indiana University of Pennsylvania, Clemson University, Georgia State University, the University of Alabama and the University of Mississippi.

-Southwire enhanced and continued to grow the Engineering Co-op program, the internship program and part time student program.
+Southwire enhanced and continued to grow our Engineering Co-op program, the internship program and part-time student program.
 Our Corporate Accounting and Finance department also continued the Finance Rotational Program to recruit entry-level graduating students.
 Lastly, our Human Resources department expanded its rotational program to build its pool of potential Human Resources Managers.